Art and Design

 (A requirement that must be completed before taking this course.)

 Upon successful completion of the course, the student should be able to:

-- Create coil and slab construction.
+- Explain the techniques used in creating coil and slab construction.

 - Investigate different glazing techniques.

 - Compare properties of different clay bodies.

 - Examine requirements of structural integrity for large scale ceramic works.

 - Explain safety requirements for ceramic vessels which are used for food preparation, storage and serving.

 - Research methods and techniques from established historical sources on the art of ceramics.